lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/next-steps.md

 Congratulations!
 You've completed the AresMUSH Code Quickstart Tutorial.

-This was the first of three basic tutorials introducing Ares code.
-The next is [Adding a Command](/tutorials/code/add-cmd).
+This was the first of four basic tutorials introducing Ares code.
+The next is [Editing Code](/tutorials/code/edit-code).

 Don't forget you can always [ask for help](/feedback).